-In 2016 Navantia was awarded the contract to build two auxillary oiler replenishment ships (AORs).
+In 2016 Navantia was awarded the contract to build two auxiliary oiler replenishment ships (AORs).
 These ships will replace existing vessels HMAS Success and HMAS Sirius and will be known as the Supply Class.

 The AORs will provide operational support to the Navy’s fleet by providing fuel, ammunition and stores.

 Australian industry is playing a key role in the build of the AORs with a minimum $120 million of investment into Australian products, skills and expertise.
 As part of this, 4,500 tonnes of steel has been sourced from BlueScope.
 The AORs Integrated Platform Management System (IPMS) will be built in Australia by NSAG, Navantia’s joint venture with Adelaide based SAGE Automation.
 Hobart’s Taylor Bros is supplying a range of services including hospital, laundry and gallery fitouts.
 Saab Australia will supply the combat management systems and Raytheon Australia, the communications systems.